chenirene7418/github-tutorial/README.md

 2. In step 1, fill out your information and then click **Create an account**
 3. In step 2 of choosing our own plans, choose **Unlimited public repositories for free**
 4. In step 3, talior your experience
-5. Finally, go to your email and verify.
+5. Finally, go to your email to verify.

 **_What is an SSH key?_**
 SSH stands for **S**ecure **SH**ell.